Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2021/Day-1/01-intro-to-R.md

 ------------------------------

 ### Learning objectives:
+- Learn the basic syntax and data types availabe in R.
+- Learn about the RStudio environment.
-- Learn XXXXXXXXXX
+- Learn to read and write files within R.

 ------------------------------

-R is a free, open source programming language and statistical software environment that is used extensively in bioinformatics.
+R is a free, open source programming language and statistical software environment, first released in 1993, that is used extensively in bioinformatics.
 Beyond the basic functionality included in R's standard distribution, an enormous number of packages designed to extend R's functionality for specific applications an exist, representing one of R's core strengths.

 R is also a very powerful way to create high quality graphics, using both functionality in base R as well as graphics specific packages, such as [ggplot2](https://ggplot2.tidyverse.org/).
 These packages provide a high level of user control, meaning almost all plotting features can be controlled.
 Importantly, numerous R packages provide functionality for generating bioinformatics specific visualizations.